Aryalexa/42-b2bRoot/6-Bonus.md

 > - It is well-suited for scenarios where resource efficiency and high performance are critical, such as serving static content, handling a large number of concurrent connections, or acting as a reverse proxy.

 ##### 🔸 WordPress
-- In order to install WP, we need wget and zip.
+- In order to install WP, we need to install wget and zip first.
 - Change directory `cd /var/www` to install WP here.
 - Get the download link for the latest version of WP at [wordpress.org/download](https://wordpress.org/download/), choose zip format.
 - Download WP with wget, unzip the package and rename paths.